 Negotiations are often beneficial because they promote cooperation between the defence and the prosecution.
 A court will not accept a plea if one side is unhappy with the end result.
 So long as all parties negotiate in good faith, plea negotiations can be the best turn of events for everyone because they require collaboration and mutual understanding.

-Another option for defendants is ‘Justice Mediation’.
+Another option for defendants is a ‘Justice Mediation’.
 This is where a meeting is facilitated between the defendant and the complainant or victim.
 It provides the parties to discuss what happened, the effects of the offence and if there is a way to repair the harm caused to the victim outside of the court.

 Justice Mediation is a voluntary process, referred by the police, prosecutor, or court.
 The result of a successful justice mediation may result in the charges being dropped, or the outcome being taken into account in Court and lessening the sentence you receive.
 Even if it is not successful, an attempt at justice mediation may be taken into consideration when you are given a sentence.